akshawwwt/Ecommerce_Website/README.md

-# LUXE - Premium Fashion E-Commerce Web App
+# Codynn Clothing - Premium Fashion E-Commerce Web App

 A modern, responsive e-commerce website for a premium fashion brand.
 Browse curated collections, add items to your cart, and experience a seamless checkout flow.